Tijuana: Demographics

 Tijuana today is one of the fastest-growing cities in Mexico, with an average of 80,000 people moving to Tijuana yearly.
-In terms of area, the city grows by approximately three hectares a day, mostly east and south as the city is mostly built out to the beach already with the exception of some canyons.
+In terms of area, the city grows by approximately three hectares a day though mostly east and south as the city is mostly built out to the beach already with the exception of some canyons.
 Along with settlements separated from Tijuana proper and other communities unimproved land, big business moves in providing supermarkets and retail to marginal areas, along with paved roads.
-The city experiences the construction of 26,000 new settlers a year that has led to the unregulated, illegal squatter homes that takes place in the hills and valleys of ever expanding Tijuana, most of these areas are still without city services like sidewalks, paving, streetlights, and public transit.
+The city experiences the construction of 26,000 new settlers a year that has led to the illegal squatter homes that takes place in the hills and valleys of ever expanding Tijuana, most of these areas are still without city services like sidewalks, paving, streetlights, and public transit.
 This is an ongoing process: as older and existing squatter areas are brought into the city services, more marginal areas become occupied by squatters.

 National Population Council (CONAPO) data has estimated that by 2030, growth rates maintaining, the city will become the second-largest in Mexico and anchor to the fourth largest metropolitan area in Mexico.
 The suburban sprawl observed in Tijuana leaves the downtown and beach areas relatively affluent.

 While the INEGI Census 2010 placed Tijuana's population at 1.3 million, only two percent more than in 2005 Census, Tijuana City Council estimates from 2010 place the population closer to two million, at 1.6 million.

 As of 2005 the large majority of the city's population, 96%, adhere to the beliefs of Christianity.
 The denominations are further divided into followers of Catholicism – 61% – and of Protestantism – 35%.
 While other beliefs occupying a 4% margin in the city include Taoism (among other Asian and European religions), atheism and agnosticism is also found.